Software Engineer Salary in Georgia: A Comprehensive Guide for 2025

 Average Software Engineer Salary in Georgia

-The median Georgia software engineer salary is $127,750 USD per year or $61.42 USD per hour.
-This figure provides insight into how much software engineers make in Georgia and serves as a benchmark for the software engineer pay in the state.
-However, it’s important to note that this represents base salary, and total compensation packages often include additional benefits and bonuses.
+The median Georgia software engineer salary is $130,000 USD per year or $62.50 USD per hour.
+This figure provides insight into software engineer earnings in Georgia and serves as a benchmark for the software engineering salary in the state.
+The cost of living is significantly lower than other tech hubs, allowing tech professionals to earn competitive six-figure salaries, especially in roles like AI architecture and cybersecurity.

 Salary Range Overview